LukePrior/opennem-display/README.md

 # HyperPixel 2.1 Round OpenNEM Display

-Creating a minature live display of the fuel types in the Australian electricity grid.
+Creating a miniature live display of the fuel types in the Australian electricity grid.

 # Setup